IBMSecurityDocs/qradar_appfw_v2/docs/documentation/qradar_app_base_image_changelog.md

 # QRadar app base image changelog

-This changelog tracks `qradar-app-base` image releases and versions, documentating changes between each release.
+This changelog tracks `qradar-app-base` image versions, documenting changes between versions.

-There are two base image release streams, version 3 and version 2, to find out more about the differences between these release streams please consult [the QRadar app base version 3 and version 2 page](./qradar_app_base_v3_and_v2.md).
+There are three base image streams with major versions 2, 3, and 4.
+To find out more about the differences between these streams, see the [QRadar app base image streams](./qradar_app_base_streams.md) page.

 Each release pulls in any security fixes using patch versions provided by Red Hat.